PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 ### Window closed event

-Another convention to follow is the check for windows being closed with an X.  *This is an critically important event to catch*.
+Another convention to follow is the check for windows being closed with an X.  *This is a critically important event to catch*.
 If you don't check for this and you attempt to use the window, your program will crash, or silently consume 100% of your CPU.
 Please check for closed window and exit your program gracefully.
 Your users will like you for it.

 Close your windows when you're done with them even though exiting the program will also close them.  tkinter can generate an error/warning sometimes if you don't close the window.
 For other ports, such as PySimpleGUIWeb, not closing the Window will potentially cause your program to continue to run in the background.